 Bitumen emulsion gets its name from how it is produced.
 This type of bitumen is a chemical combination of bitumen and water.
 It came to the industry to avoid the environmental damages of cutback bitumen and is beneficiary to waterproofing and coating in the road construction.
 Read more about the composition of bitumen emulsion in our article “Bitumen emulsion definition, types, and grades”.

 Among all advantages of bitumen emulsion are convenient transportation, economic efficiency, and is safe to handle.
 Since this type of bitumen has water instead of volatile solvents, they provide road engineers with a safe alternative that is liquid enough for special applications.

 Bitumen emulsions are classified based on two main factors: particles’ electrostatic charge and their setting time.
 According to their electronic charge, bitumen emulsions can be anionic (with a negative charge) and cationic (with a positive charge).

 The second grading system is based on the time that is needed for a bitumen emulsion to lose water and become sticky enough to bind aggregates.
-Find out more about various grades of bitumen emulsion and their specifications here.

 The Application of Bitumen Emulsion

 Bitumen emulsions are less viscose than other grades of bitumen because they are mixed with water and emulsifier.
 As a result, we use this type of bitumen for spraying applications.
 Bitumen emulsions are also ideal for pavement maintenance and renovating old roads.

 Major applications of bitumen emulsions in today’s bitumen industry are tack coats, chip seals, slurry seals, and micro surfacing.